zilch/type-route/docs/guides/custom-query-string.md

 | `;`         | `multiKey`             | `/example?arrayValue=foo&arrayValue=bar`
 | `;`         | `multiKeyWithBracket`  | `/example?arrayValue[]=foo&arrayValue[]=bar`

 There may be a rare situation where you need even greater control over how the query string is constructed.
 In those scenarios its possible to provide a custom `queryStringSerializer`.
-Below is an example of a customer query string serializer.
+Below is an example of a custom query string serializer.
 You could tweak this example to fit your exact needs.
+Note that this serializer only does half of the serialization job.
+The other half is left to parameter serializers.
+The job of this serializer is to ensure there is a proper mapping between keys and values that are then parsed by individual parameter serializers.
 It's worth mentioning again, however, that you likely should try to avoid bringing this complexity into your application code if at all possible.

 ```tsx codesandbox-standard
 import { createRouter, defineRoute, param, RouterConfig, QueryStringSerializer } from "type-route";